 Would-be vegetable gardeners should realize that not all vegetables are the same.
-Just as individual flowers prefer soil with a secure water retention or drainage characteristic, each type of vegetable also has specific soil preferences.
+Just as individual flowers prefer soil with secure water retention or drainage characteristic, each type of vegetable also has specific soil preferences.
 Some ornamental plants prefer full or partial sun, and vegetables have similar choices.
 Particular fertilizers may improve a plant’s leaf growth or bloom production, and vegetables exhibit those same responses to different fertilizer mixes.
 Vegetable crops need to be planted at certain times of the year to produce a good harvest in the same way that flowering bulbs must be planted in the fall to produce a floral show in the spring.

 The first step to growing vegetables is to know the plants’ light requirements.
 Most vegetable plants require eight to 10 hours of full sun per day, but some will do nicely with much less.
-Lettuces, arugula, spinach, mesclun and most Asian greens will grow well in as little as two hours of sunlight per day.
+Lettuces, arugula, spinach, mesclun, and most Asian greens will grow well in as little as two hours of sunlight per day.
 Low light levels may produce smaller leaves, but leafy vegetables are tender when small.

 Peas and beans require four to five hours of sun per day.
 They will grow with less light, but the growth is slower.
-Root vegetables also require four to five hours of sunlight, but they will make do with less and also produce more slowly.
-This may be acceptable for the casual gardener since large quantities of crops are not needed for sale or survival.
+Root vegetables also require four to five hours of sunlight, but they will make do with less and produce more slowly.
+That may be acceptable for the casual gardener since large quantities of crops are not needed for sale or survival.
 Small potatoes and carrots are also the preferred harvests in some cases.

-Naturally occurring organic materials in the soil provide the nutrients that vegetables need to thrive, but these nutrients can be supplemented or even offered in whole through the addition of the proper fertilizer.
+Naturally occurring organic materials in the soil provide the nutrients that vegetables need to thrive.
+Still, these nutrients can be supplemented or even offered in whole through the addition of the proper fertilizer.
 Nitrogen, phosphorus, and potassium are the three primary nutrients required by plants.
 Commercially available fertilizers list these elements as the N-P-K numbers on the containers.
 Local agricultural extension service offices will usually test a soil sample for a small fee, and the test results will indicate if amendments are needed.
 Soil amendments do not have to come from a bag.
 Wood ash is high in potassium, manure is high in nitrogen, and bone meal increases the phosphorus content of the soil.

-Water is the third critical factor in growing a vegetable garden.
-Some plants require more water than others.
+Water is the third critical factor in growing a vegetable garden; Some plants require more water than others.
 Juicy vegetables like tomatoes and corn, for example, have high water needs.
 Vegetables such as hot peppers require very little water and produce spicier peppers when less water is supplied.
 Gardeners must keep watch over the developing plants and provide water when natural rainfall is inadequate.

-By keeping the needs of the specific type of vegetable in mind and planting appropriate varieties, casual gardeners can harvest vegetables from small plots of land or even from porch container gardens.
+By keeping the specific type of vegetable in mind and planting appropriate varieties, casual gardeners can harvest vegetables from small plots of land or even from porch container gardens.
 The key to growing a productive vegetable garden is keeping the specific needs of each type of vegetable in mind when planning and planting.

 Source of Information on Beginning a Vegetable Garden